 Meet Our Team

 Nancy Treviño is a community organizer, trainer, and campaign strategist from Miami, FL.
-She is the Senior Campaign Manager of Presente.org –– the nation’s largest Latinx organizing group; advancing social justice with technology, media, and culture.
-Prior to her role at Presente.org, Nancy worked alongside dozens of grassroots community organizations across the U.S., collaborated with national and international human rights organizations, and continues providing strategic organizing, digital, and communications support to advance social justice movements.
-She has trained dozens of activists across the country and has won multiple local and national human rights campaigns.
+Previously, Nancy worked alongside dozens of grassroots community organizations across the U.S., collaborated with national and international human rights organizations, and continues providing strategic organizing, digital, and communications support to advance social justice movements.
+She has trained dozens of activists across the country and has won multiple local and national human rights campaigns, and is a contributor to the book, “Turnout!
+Mobilizing Voters in an Emergency.”

 Co-Founder, Senior Advisor

 Reetu Mody is an adventure seeker, dancer, writer, and activist.
 She was a former public defender in Nashville, Tennessee, as a Gideon’s Promise Fellow.
 She received a Master of Public Policy at the Harvard Kennedy School of Government as well as a Juris Doctorate at the University of California, Berkeley, School of Law (Boalt Hall), where she was awarded the Francine Diaz Award for Social Justice.
 Prior to graduate school Reetu was a community educator and organizer for a domestic violence agency, developing a prototype statewide curriculum on violence for California youth.
 As a community organizer in Richmond, California, Reetu fought alongside predominantly girls and boys of color who were pursued by the criminal justice system.
-Reetu has advocated, organized, facilitated conversations, and written articles about the intersection of racial, economic, criminal, and immigration rights, always learning from young people, people of color, and other systematically marginalized
+Reetu has advocated, organized, facilitated conversations, and written articles about the intersection of racial, economic, criminal, and immigration rights.

 Max Rameau is a Haitian born Pan-African theorist, campaign strategist, organizer and author.